Defibrillators - A Critical Tool for Saving Lives in Ireland

 Pulse Signs of SCA

-Check for a pulse at the artery on the neck.
-SCA results in no pulse, while a heart attack may cause a weak or irregular one.
+Check for a pulse at the artery in the neck.
+SCA results in no pulse, while a heart attack may cause a weak or irregular pulse.

 Given these differences, if you encounter someone who suddenly collapses, loses consciousness, isn't breathing normally, and has no pulse, it's more likely SCA.